krisfields/image_retrieval/README.md

 Image Retrieval is a blank project to make sure image_grab app is working.
 To add image_grab app to a project:
++ move image_grab folder to your project folder

-+ to urls.py patterns, add:
++ to your project's urls.py patterns, add:

         url(r'^image_grab/', include('image_grab.urls')),

-+ to INSTALLED_APPS in settings.py, add:
++ to INSTALLED_APPS in your project's settings.py, add:

         'image_grab',

-+ to TEMPLATE_DIRS in settings.py, add:
++ to TEMPLATE_DIRS in your project's settings.py, add:

         os.path.join(PROJECT_ROOT, 'image_grab', 'templates'),